 Dry eye syndrome is diagnosed by tests and procedures done in the eye clinic that assess tear stability and amount of tear production.
 Some patients are not aware that they have symptoms of dry eyes until they consult an ophthalmologist.

-In cases of dry eyes that do not have clinical damage to the ocular surface (staining or keratitis), it is considered safe for patients to attempt to control the condition using over-the-counter medications called lubricants.
-Your ophthalmologist will advise you whether you have any ocular and systemic diseases.
+In cases of dry eyes that do not have clinical damage to the ocular surface, it is considered safe for patients to attempt to control the condition using over-the-counter medications called lubricants.
+Your ophthalmologist will advise you whether you have any ocular and systemic diseases associated with dry eyes.
 He/she will also advise you on drugs that can aggravate dry eyes and what to do in those circumstances.

-Severe dry eye can be treated using more sophisticated methods such as steroids, punctual occlusion or surgery to close the lids.
+Severe dry eye can be treated using more sophisticated methods such as steroid eyedrops, punctual plugs or surgery to close the lids.

 Subscribe to our mailing list to get the updates to your inbox